Formal Definitions of Conservative Probability Distribution Functions (PDFs): Conclusion

 \section{Conclusion}

 When working with intractable PDFs it is often desirable to have a supplementary PDF that has some properties w.r.t. the true PDF.
 While the idea of ``conservativeness'' has been mentioned previously as a desirable characteristic, there is little consensus on a general definition of conservativeness.
 This paper introduces an intuitive and formal definition for conservative that can be applied to any two PDFs.
 This definition, \emph{strictly conservative}, captures the intuition behind conservativeness being a desirable property and conforms fairly well with prior definitions, while addressing their shortcomings.
-When performing data fusion, a weaker definition is required, and we propose a definition of conservativeness that can be applied in this case.
-Using this weaker definition, we prove that several previously introduced fusion rules are conservative.
-We also prove that a conservative PDF introduced at some point in a Bayesian updating scheme yields a conservative PDF at the end of Bayesian updates using that conservative PDF.
+Unfortunately, we show that no current fusion algorithm achieves strictly conservative outputs.
+Therefore, we also propose a weaker definition.
+Using this weaker definition, we prove that several previously introduced fusion rules are ``weakly'' conservative for PDFs with some significant restrictions (infinite support and integrates to 1 over $\mathbb{R}^m$).

 While these properties are useful, there is considerable future work that we would like to see performed in this area.
 First, the definitions of conservative presented in this paper are all binary.
 The $\alpha'$ parameter used to prove weakly conservative can be arbitrarily close to 1.
 This $\alpha'$ parameter, however, is also a measure of how similar two PDFs are.
 Designing fusion rules that guarantee maximum $\alpha'$ values could be very meaningful.
-Second, all of the proofs in Section \ref{s:Applications} are for PDFs with infinite support.
-Extending these proofs to include all possible PDFs may lead to increased understanding of what being conservative means.
+Second, all of the proofs in Section \ref{s:Applications} are for PDFs with infinite support and normalizable across that support.
+Extending these proofs to (1) allow the independent information ($p_{i\bs C}$) to be likelihoods rather than proper PDFs and (2) including all PDFs with non-infinite support could significantly expand the applicability of these results.
+Third, it would be interesting to consider other desirable attributes of conservative distributions and their definitions such as unbiasedness or invariance to coordinate transformation and see if they could be useful in defining conservativeness.